CREDIT CARDS

 The Takeaway

-There are many ways to consolidate credit debt, but the best way for you will depend on you.
-Consider the total amount of credit card debt you carry, the interest rates on your credit cards, types of collateral you have available, and your credit score.
+There are many ways to consolidate credit debt, but the best way for you will depend on your situation.
+Consider the total amount of credit card debt you carry, the interest rates on your credit cards, the types of collateral you have available, and your credit score.
 Then do your research to find the consolidation strategy that helps you reach your financial goals.

-If you’re ready to use a single credit card for debt consolidation, discover the diverse offering of products, services, and support available to our members.
+If you’re ready to use a single credit card for debt consolidation, discover the diverse products available to our members.